ibm-client-engineering/solution-how-we-work/docs/README.md

 ```

 #### Flight Path
-This is a living document for an adoption journey that synthesizes the best practices from IBM when considering and implementing **`solution`**
+This is a living document that is intending to chronicle how we document and implement solutions in IBM Client Engineering.

 #### Working In The Open